samuelo-101/WeatherApp/README.md

 USAGE INFORMATION
 ------------------------------------------------------------
 - This program requires Java version 1.8+ to build and run
-- The code can be built and modified in any OS. however, to run the built jar, you need any popular version of Linux or Mac
+- The code can be built and modified on any OS. however, to run the built jar, you need any popular version of Linux or Mac
 - In the 'scripts' folder there is a file called 'run.sh' and also a jar file 'weatherapp.jar'
 - To run, navigate into the scripts folder using your terminal, and type './run.sh' (without the single quotes)
 - The program will, by default, generate 20 rows of data.
-To specify the number of record to be generated, provide an integer value after the file name.
+To specify the number of records to be generated, provide an integer value after the file name.
 Eg: './run.sh 45' will generate 45 records